BEX-Express/BEX-API/source/index.html.md

 We communicate API errors in the _ex:_ ( _ex_ ception ) attribute found in the base object of our API responses.

 **A word on success flags:**
-We return `200 OK` http status responses for **ALL** requests that make it to our server, **even if we run into an error when processing your request.** For API submissions that result in a processing error (read _validation and business logic/”elegant” type errors_) we include an attribute in the API response titled _ex:_ where we communicate the reason for the processing failure.
+We return `200 OK` http status responses for **ALL** requests that make it to our server, **even if we run into an error when processing your request.**

+For API submissions that result in a processing error (read _validation and business logic/”elegant” type errors_) we include an attribute in the API response titled _ex:_ where we communicate the reason for the processing failure.

-An example could be:
+A response could look as follows:

 * HTTP status code: `200 OK`
 * API response: `"ex": "Account number is not registered for transactions with this token."`

 ![200 OK with error ex:](200OK-response-with-ex-error.jpg)

-_Above, note the 200 OK status whilst receiving an error ex: response_
+_Above: Note the 200 OK status whilst receiving an error ex: response_

 In instances where there is a technical breakdown in the processing of the API request, such as querying the wrong endpoint address, you will receive the appropriate http status code such as a `404 error`.